succinctlabs/op-succinct/OP_PROPOSER.md

    - Interacts with the `ZKL2OutputOracle` contract to submit new output proposals.

 5. **Proof Generation**:
-   - When a new L2 block is detected, the proposer requests a ZK proof from the Kona SP1 Server.
+   - When a new L2 block is detected, the proposer requests a ZK proof from the OP Succinct Server.
    - The server generates the proof using the SP1 (Succinct Proofs of Execution) system.
    - Proof generation involves executing the L2 block in a ZK-friendly environment and creating a succinct proof of correct execution.